 2) REMOVED COUPLING -- The next step is easy or difficult depending on your boat's access.
 Direct drives can be much easier.
 Mine's a V drive and I did not have much room to work, although I know it could be much worse.
 Removed the 4 bolts attaching the V drive flange to the drive shaft coupler.
 Mine then had an allen set screw that keeps the nut on the end of driveshaft from spinning, so you need to remove the set screw.
 If yours does not have a set screw, you likely have a snap ring or something inside.

 Removing those bolts was easy, I had good access to work a socket and wrench on one side, then rotated the driveshaft by hand to do the next bolt.

 Remove the set screw so the drive shaft nut can be turned.

 Access to the drive shaft nut can be difficult.
 In my case, I was NOT able to fit a socket and socket wrench in between the v drive flange and the drive shaft coupler.
 There was not enough width.
 I could not find a combination that worked.
 So had to improvise.

 I've heard of some people welding a socket nut to a flat bar to make a skinnier wrench.
-Or cutting down a socket to get it to fit in there with the socket wrench, which is what I did.
+The folks at Glide also gave me a good idea; to cut a socket in half to get it to fit in there with the socket wrench, which is what I did.
 I put the socket in a vise, then used a grinder with a cut-off wheel to cut the socket almost in half.
 Now I had a socket that fit over the nut, and provided enough width to use the socket wrench in between the flange and the coupler.